woojinsoh/tensorrt_examples/custom_plugin_simple_example/README.md

+# Custom plugin implementation for TensorRT

-# Adding a custom layer to Tensorflow 2.0 network in TensorRT in Python
+## Adding a custom layer to Tensorflow 2.0 network with TensorRT in Python (Sample #1)

-## Description

 This sample, `uff_custom_plugin`, demonstrates how to use plugins written in C++ with the TensorRT Python bindings and UFF Parser.
 This sample uses the [MNIST dataset](http://yann.lecun.com/exdb/mnist/).
 In addition, this sample is modifed from the [TensorRT official repository](https://github.com/NVIDIA/TensorRT/tree/master/samples/python/uff_custom_plugin) for TF 2.0 compatibility.
 Since TF 2.0, Frozen graph has been a problem because they have removed `tf.Session` and some functionality.
 Generating a frozen model in TF2.0 is based on [Frozen Graph Tensorflow 2.x](https://github.com/leimao/Frozen-Graph-TensorFlow/tree/master/TensorFlow_v2).

+## Adding a custom layer to PyTorch network implementing TensorRT Network definition API (Sample #2)
+This sample, `network_api_custom_plugin`, demonstrates how to use plugins with the simple CNN model written in [Python tensorRT network definition API](https://docs.nvidia.com/deeplearning/tensorrt/developer-guide/index.html#network_python).
+This sample also uses MNIST dataset.

-## How it works
+## How they work

-This sample implements a clip layer (as a CUDA kernel), wraps the implementation in a TensorRT plugin (with a corresponding plugin creator) and then generates a shared library module containing its code.
-The user then dynamically loads this library in Python, which causes the plugin to be registered in TensorRT's PluginRegistry and makes it available to the UFF parser.
+These two samples implement a clip layer (as a CUDA kernel), wraps the implementation in a TensorRT plugin (with a corresponding plugin creator) and then generates a shared library module containing its code.
+The user then dynamically loads this library in Python, which causes the plugin to be registered in TensorRT's PluginRegistry and makes it available to the UFF parser as well.

 This sample includes:
 `plugin/`